robertfoss/blupoi/README.md

 v0.1:
- X Battery compartment is not quite wide enough.
+ * FIXED: Battery compartment is not quite wide enough.
- IGNORE Battery compartment battery spring slot is:
+ * IGNORE: Battery compartment battery spring slot is:
    - 0.5mm too thin, should be 1.6mm
    - 0.5mm too slim, should me 17.75mm
- X Spring slots lack copper on the back side
+ * FIXED: Spring slots lack copper on the back side
- X Missing +/- symbols on the battery silkscreen
+ * FIXED: +/- symbols on the battery silkscreen
  ?
-Rotate battery footprint 180 degrees
+IGNORE: battery footprint 180 degrees

  * U5/bq24075 EN1 is not pulled down